elpop/ga_cli/README.md

             The issuer name must have a exact match to proceed (Case sensitive)

-    -qr or -q
-            Create a QR image for a single account to add to your authenticator app:

-            ga_cli.pl -qr issuer='your issuer'

-            The issuer name must have a exact match to proceed (Case sensitive).
-The image file is named qr_{issuer}.png

     -clear or -c
             Delete the key ring, works with -import, -add or -export